It is the fastest-growing state with the fastest-growing middle class in Mexico.

 More than 150 companies in the Tucson area specialize in trade logistics, from warehouse operations to intermodal facilities.

 On Tucson's southeast side, the Port of Tucson to many validates the viability of turning Tucson into an inland port.
-The 16-year-old port has continuously added warehouse and rail and is again expanding.
+The 16-year-old port has added warehouses and rail and is again expanding.

 Tucson City Manager Richard Miranda wants to hire an international business expert who understands the relationship with Sonora and its potential impact on Tucson.